-Configure the Document Permissions
+Configure the document permissions

-- If your security mode is set on “The authorized users can override the inherited security”, administrators and sometimes contributors are able to modify the permissions of a document in a specific workflow state, regardless of the permissions set at the workflow level.
-In this situation, you can decide to keep the permissions added during the previous workflow state or if you want to reset the permissions as it is defined in the workflow configuration.
+- If your security mode is The authorized users can override the inherited security, administrators and sometimes contributors can modify the permissions of a document in a specific workflow state, regardless of the permissions set at the workflow level.
+In this situation, you can decide to keep the permissions added during the previous workflow state or to reset the permissions as defined in the workflow configuration.

-- If the security mode is set on “The inherited security cannot be overridden”, nobody will be able to change the permissions of the document manually.
+- If the security mode is The inherited security cannot be overridden, nobody can change the permissions of the document manually.
 Forcing the reset of the permissions for each workflow state becomes unnecessary.

 Learn more here: Configure inherited permissions on documents.

-4. Configure the check-out/check-in setting for this workflow state.
-If the checkbox “Documents are read-only when not checked out”, the document will be in read only for everyone if it is checked-in.
-To edit the document at this state, the contributor will have to check-out the document.
+4. Configure the check-out/check-in setting for your workflow state.
+If you select the checkbox Documents are read-only when not checked out, the document will be in read only for everyone if it is checked-in.
+To edit the document in this state, the contributor must check-out the document.